stasRevin/danceUpByStas/README.md

 * Independent Research Topic
   * Java 8 Lambdas
 * Unit Testing
-  * JUnit tests to achieve 80% code coverage
+  * JUnit tests to achieve appropriate coverage to test all the business logic and calculations.

 ### [Project Plan](ProjectPlan.md)